Tausty/Flag_Protocol/README.md

 1. alternate communications
 2. each transfer requires the receiver to raise a flag to confirm that they got the information
 3. the sender will begin with 123 or 321
-4. the sender will then start sending black and white pixel combination, with the number meaning the amount of pixels (ie: 3+10 = the receiver has to draw 4 white pixels)
+4. the sender will then start sending black and white pixel combination, with the number meaning the amount of pixels (ie: 3+1 0 = the receiver has to draw 4 white pixels)
 5. Once the grid is done the sender will send 312, and if there are no more grids they will send it again.
-6. If there is a mistake, the receiver can ask for a repeat, reset the row, or reset the entire 10x10 grid.
+6. If there is a mistake, the receiver can ask for a repeat, reset the row, or reset the entire 10x10 grid. (the sender can also ask for this)
+7. the larger flag combination should only be used if the grid is clearly a pattern, otherwise stick to raising only 1 flag for the sake of speed
+8. the receiver should send their confirmation before starting to draw it, so the sender does not need to keep the flag up for long periods of time

 # Communication Instructions (v0.2) *OUTDATED*
 This system of communication reduces the amount of data sent by almost half, however the more filled in the grid the less the compression is.